nmaguiar/openaf-docs/docs/guides/medium/quick-xml-to-from-json.md

 ---
 layout: default
-title: "Medium: Quick XML to/from JSON conversion"
+title: Quick XML to/from JSON conversion
-parent: Guides
+parent: Medium
-grand_parent: OpenAF docs
+grand_parent: Guides
 ---

 # Quick XML to/from JSON conversion